 Iliotibial band syndrome is treated with rest, medicines to relieve swelling and pain, and stretching exercises as instructed by a physiotherapist or sports medicine doctor.
 Steroid injections at the most tender spot are sometimes helpful.

 ByHealthwise Staff Primary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerH.
-Michael O'Connor, MD - Emergency Medicine Martin J. Gabica, MD - Family Medicine
+Michael O'Connor, MD, MMEd, FRCPC - Emergency Medicine Martin J. Gabica, MD - Family Medicine